Flexible and powerful tensor operations for readable and reliable code. Supports numpy, pytorch, tensorflow, and others.

 - Why using einops

 Tutorials are the most convenient way to see

 - part 2: einops for deep learning

-- part 3: real code fragments improved with einops (so far only for pytorch)
+- part 3: improve pytorch code with einops

 einops has a minimalistic yet powerful API.

 Three operations provided (einops tutorial shows those cover stacking, reshape, transposition, squeeze/unsqueeze, repeat, tile, concatenate, view and numerous reductions)

 from einops import rearrange, reduce, repeat # rearrange elements according to the pattern output_tensor = rearrange(input_tensor, 't b c -> b c t') # combine rearrangement and reduction output_tensor = reduce(input_tensor, 'b c (h h2) (w w2) -> b h w c', 'mean', h2=2, w2=2) # copy along a new axis output_tensor = repeat(input_tensor, 'h w -> h w c', c=3)

 einops keeps a separate version for each framework) with the same API.